 I was diagnosed with multiple myeloma in early 1994.
 I underwent induction therapy and an autologous stem cell transplant in 1995.

 I developed chronic atrial fibrillation (Afib) in late 2010.
-I have been diagnosed with chemotherapy-induced cardiomyopathy.
+I was also diagnosed with chemotherapy-induced cardiomyopathy.

 Think about that for a minute.
 The chemotherapy regimens that were supposed to heal my cancer, or at least buy me years of remission from my cancer, saddled me with short, long-term and late stage side effects.